zeroluck/docs/sources/reference/lib/scim.md

 You can checkout the SCIM-client from our GIT repository at https://github.com/GluuFederation/SCIM-Client .

-The SCIM-client supports both Basic and oAuth 2.0 authentication.
-Below is an example on how to create a ScimClient instance:
+The SCIM-Client supports both Basic and oAuth 2.0 authentication.
+Below is an example on how to create an instance based on the ScimClient class:

 ```
 ScimClient client = ScimClient.oAuthInstance(userName, passWord, clientID,clientSecret, domainURL, oxAuthDomain);